-Micro businesses have a simplified tax system (turnover tax), which serves as an alternative to income tax, provisional tax and CGT.
+Micro businesses have a simplified tax system (turnover tax) which serves as an alternative to income tax, provisional tax and CGT.
 Micro businesses may opt to register for turnover tax or register for normal income tax.
-A person qualifying as a micro business may apply to register as a micro business:
+A person qualifying as a micro business may apply to register as a micro business a) Qualifying turnover

-- Before the beginning of a year of assessment, that is, before 1 March, or before a date during the year of assessment prescribed by the Commissioner - If that micro business commences business activities during the course of a year of assessment, within two months from the date of commencement of its business activities.
+- before the beginning of a year of assessment, that is, before 1 March, or before a date during the year of assessment prescribed by the Commissioner: or - if that micro business commences business activities during the course of a year of assessment, within two months from the date of commencement of its business activities.